-After application of acid etchant (37% phosphoric acid gel) for 15 seconds, the etched surface was rinsed thoroughly and gently air dried.
-Adhesive resin was applied according to the manufacturer's instructions (Scotchbond multipurpose adhesive, 3M ESPE, USA) to the tooth surface.
-Flowable composite resin (Stick Flow, Stick Tech Ltd, Turku, Finland) was applied on the bonding surfaces prior to placing the resin-impregnated fibers (EverStick).
-The flowable composite was light cured after the fibers were pressed tightly against the tooth surface using a transparent silicone package (mold) of the fibers.
-The resin-impregnated fibers were light cured initially through the silicone mold.
+After application of acid etchant (37% phosphoric acid gel) for 15 s, the etched surface was rinsed thoroughly and gently air dried [Figure 1(a)].
+Adhesive resin was applied according to the manufacturer's instructions [Figure 1(b)] (Scotchbond multipurpose adhesive, 3M ESPE, USA) to the tooth surface.
+Flowable composite resin (Stick Flow, Stick Tech Ltd, Turku, Finland) was applied on the bonding surfaces before placing the resin impregnated fibers (EverStick).
+The flowable composite [Figure 1(c)] was light-cured after the fibers were pressed tightly against the tooth surface using a stick post insertion, (d) post operative after composite build up, (e)

+Figure 3: (a) Pre-operative, (b) with EverStick post, (c) Shaping of post, (d) post-operative transparent silicone package (mold) of the fibers.
+The resin impregnated fibers were light cured initially through the silicone mold.
 The purpose of the flowable composite was to seal the space between the fibers and the enamel surface.
-The fiber framework was polymerized two times for 40 seconds each.
-The fiber framework was then fully covered with a thin layer of flowable composite resin, and the pontic was built up layer by layer using nanohybrid-type particulate filler composite resin.
+The fiber framework was polymerized 2 times for 40 s each.
+The fiber framework was then fully covered with a thin layer of flowable composite resin, and the pontic was built up layer by layer using nanohybrid type particulate filler composite resin [Figure 1(d)].
 Successful chemical bond between fiber framework and veneered composite was achieved by light curing.
 The shade of final veneered composite resin was selected using composite shade guide, and occlusion was carefully adjusted with articulating paper.
-The occlusion was adjusted carefully to avoid any primary or premature contacts both in centric as well as eccentric and also to prevent traumatic occlusal forces to the restored teeth.
+The occlusion was adjusted carefully to avoid any primary or premature contacts [Figure 1(e)] both in centric and eccentric and also to prevent traumatic occlusal forces to the restored teeth [Figure 1(f)].